rohithnedu/SocialNetwork/README.md

-This is a social Netowkring website which is build Using Spring MVC,JavaScript and MongoDB at the Backend.
+This is a social Networking website which is build Using Spring MVC,JavaScript and MongoDB at the Backend.

 Steps to Configure it in your system :